 BT have identified 47 public payphones in the area that are no longer needed following assessment using the criteria in Ofcom’s Review of the telephony universal service obligation.

-Details of Payphones being considered for closure:
+Details of Payphones being considered for closure are available to view and download below.

 Local authorities can make representations and provide evidence for BT to consider before a final decision is made, if it is felt that there are reasonable grounds to retain a phone box.

+Individuals and communities are encouraged to respond to the Comhairle by 10 July 2025 if they feel there is a reasonable need to retain any of the listed phone boxes.
+Communities can also ‘adopt’ phone boxes to turn into something completely different visit Adopt a Kiosk for more information.
 You can make representation direct to BT until 15 July 2025 by emailing btp.authorisation.team@bt.com.
-BT will take account of representations when making their final decision which will be published on their website .
+BT will take account of representations when making their final decision which will be published on their website.

 Equalities Monitoring

-Please complete the Equalities Monitoring Form.
+Please complete the Equalities Monitoring Form

 This is used by Comhairle nan Eilean Siar to provide essential statistical information about who participates in our consultations.
 The data is managed confidentially, is not personally attributable, and is processed in accordance with the Data Protection Act.